NMC Health: Operations

-NMC Health operates two business segments, healthcare distribution and services.
-The healthcare arm operates an international network of hospitals around the UAE and Europe.
-It is the largest private healthcare provider in the UAE and provides medical services including diagnostics, outpatient clinics, gynecology, obstetrics, human reproduction and pharmacy retail.
+NMC Health operated two business segments: healthcare distribution and services.
+The healthcare arm operated an international network of hospitals around the UAE and Europe.
+It was the largest private healthcare provider in the UAE and provided medical services including diagnostics, outpatient clinics, gynecology, obstetrics, human reproduction and pharmacy retail.
 In 2017, it operated more than 45 locations and more than 15 pharmacies, and employed over 1,200 doctors who saw more than 11,000 patients daily.
-NMC Health's distribution and services arm operates the subsidiary, NMC Trading, which engages in wholesale trading of pharmaceuticals, medical equipment, food and cosmetics.
-NMC Trading has distribution rights for companies such as, Nestlé, Pfizer, Siemens, Samsung, Sanofi and Henkel.
+NMC Health's distribution and services arm operated the subsidiary, NMC Trading, which engaged in wholesale trading of pharmaceuticals, medical equipment, food and cosmetics.
+NMC Trading had distribution rights for companies such as, Nestlé, Pfizer, Siemens, Samsung, Sanofi and Henkel.